-- a.
-Decommissioning.
-If a solar energy system ceases to perform its originally intended function for more than 12 consecutive months as determined by the property owner, the property owner shall remove the system and associated equipment no later than 90 days after the end of the twelve month period. - b.
-Mandatory Removal.
-If the Codes Enforcement Officer, on the basis of investigation or information received determines that a solar energy system is inoperative or its use has been discontinued, the Codes Enforcement Officer shall provide written notification to the property owner.
-The owner shall either substantiate to the satisfaction of the Codes Enforcement Officer that the solar energy system is still operating or obtain a demolition permit from the Codes Enforcement Officer to decommission the system as provided in paragraph (§148-5-8.D.6.a) above within one year of said notification.
-Failure to obtain a demolition permit to remove the discontinued solar energy system in accordance with these regulations shall be a violation of this section, and at the option of the Town Board, the Town Board may cause the solar energy system to be removed.
-All expenses incurred by the Town to remove the solar energy system shall be assessed against the land on which the solar energy system is located and such expenses shall be levied and collected in the same manner as provided in the Town Law for the collection of a special ad valorem levy (See also Inspection). - E. Supplemental Submissions for Solar Energy Systems.
-The following are additional and specialized submissions for solar energy systems that shall accompany, applications for building permit, Site Plan Review, Special Permit or Variance. - 1.
-Statement of Compliance.
-All applications for solar energy systems shall provide documentation of compliance or the status of pending compliance with applicable requirements of NYSERDA, NYS PSC or any other regulatory agency with jurisdiction over the application. - 2.
-Utility notification.
-Applications for solar energy systems that will have a utility connection shall include a signed interconnection agreement or letter of intent with the interconnecting utility company. - 3.
-Manufacturer/installation Specifications.
-Documentation from the manufacturer w/graphics shall be supplied to the town for all solar energy systems.
+- (e) Permeable and impermeable surface coverage, limited exemption.
+All ground-mounted systems are exempt from required maximum permeable or impermeable surface coverage based on the observation and finding that existing mounting materials and installation methods result in negligible disturbance to the ground and any drainage systems, provided however, that the supporting posts and associated footings are no more than one square foot in area for each support post.
+Any posts, footings or structural bases for solar energy systems exceeding one square foot shall be subject to permeable and impermeable surface coverages. - (5) Nonconformities. - (a) Pre-existing solar systems.
+Any solar energy system installed prior to June 5, 2023, may continue to operate and be maintained and repaired.
+Any expansion of an existing solar energy system shall be in conformance with this section. - (b) Nonconforming uses.
+A solar energy system may be installed on a lot occupied by a nonconforming use in compliance with this section. - (c) Nonconforming structures.
+A solar energy system may be installed on a lot occupied by a nonconforming structure in compliance with this section, provided that it does not increase the nonconformity of any structure.
+The solar energy system setback and height exemptions shall apply. - (d) Nonconforming lots.
+A solar energy system may be installed on a nonconforming lot provided the following conditions are met.
+Building-mounted systems may be installed on conforming structures in compliance with this section.
+Ground-mounted systems may be installed on nonconforming lots that have insufficient lot area or lot width provided that the solar energy system can meet the minimum applicable setback requirements applicable to principal buildings specified in § 148-8-9A(1) and that the lot has a minimum lot area of 20,000 square feet. - (6) Discontinuance. - (a) Decommissioning.
+If a solar energy system ceases to perform its originally intended function for more than 12 consecutive months as determined by the property owner, the property owner shall remove the system and associated equipment no later than 90 days after the end of the twelve-month period. - (b) Mandatory removal.
+If the Codes Enforcement Officer, on the basis of investigation or information received, determines that a solar energy system is inoperative or its use has been discontinued, the Codes Enforcement Officer shall provide written notification to the property owner.
+The owner shall either substantiate to the satisfaction of the Codes Enforcement Officer that the solar energy system is still operating or obtain a demolition permit from the Codes Enforcement Officer to decommission the system as provided in § 148-5-8D(6)(a) above within one year of said notification.
+Failure to obtain a demolition permit to remove the discontinued solar energy system in accordance with these regulations shall be a violation of this section and, at the option of the Town Board, the Town Board may cause the solar energy system to be removed.
+All expenses incurred by the Town to remove the solar energy system shall be assessed against the land on which the solar energy system is located and such expenses shall be levied and collected in the same manner as provided in the Town Law for the collection of a special ad valorem levy (see also inspection provisions).